 Polycystic ovarian syndrome (PCOS)

-PCOS, a heterogenous disorder is the most common endocrine abnormality among women of reproductive age.
+PCOS, a heterogeneous disorder is the most common endocrine abnormality among women of reproductive age.

-PCOS can be described as an oligogenic disorder in which the interaction of a number of genetic and environmental factors determine the heterogenous, clinical, and biochemical phenotype.
+PCOS can be described as an oligogenic disorder in which the interaction of a number of genetic and environmental factors determine the heterogeneous, clinical, and biochemical phenotype.

 Although the genetic etiology of PCOS remains unknown.
 The current literature suggests that the clustering of PCOS in families resembles an autosomal dominant pattern.